florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 / Eclipse(not evaluated here): Eclipse is an IDE used during software development for a variety of programming languages.
   It features a plugin system where plugins are written in Java and a central marketplace for installing plugins.
   However Eclipse is not chosen for evaluation, because its plugin system is too similar to IntelliJ's.
-  Also IntelliJ is more popular@stackoverflow-survey and thus required to support a greater variety of plugins.
+  Also IntelliJ is more popular as an IDE @stackoverflow-survey and thus required to support a greater variety of plugins.

 === Evaluations of technologies & projects
 ==== Visual Studio Code